lekoaf/aoc/README.md

-My quick and dirty solutions to the [AdventOfCode](http://adventofcode.com/) challenges.
+My quick and dirty javascript solutions to the [AdventOfCode](http://adventofcode.com/) challenges.

+Also trying out Python, after I have solved it with Javascript.